dy1z/docs/content/docs/development/build-process.md

 <div class="bg-gray-100 border-l-4 border-gradient-b-ocean-light p-4 mb-4 text-md" role="alert">
   <div class="text-gray-600">
     Yes, <code class="shiki-inline">email-comb</code> can also remove unused CSS.
-But in order to speed things up it's best to feed it as little CSS as possible.
+But in order to speed things up it's best to feed it as little CSS per Template as possible.
   </div>
 </div>